hazelybell/estimate-charm/README.md

 * [About the Authors](AUTHORS.md)

 UnnaturalCode should be considered proof-of-concept quality software.
-The primary author of UnnaturalCode can be reached at <unnaturalcode@orezpraw.com>.
+The primary author of UnnaturalCode, Joshua Charles Campbell can be reached at <joshua2@ualberta.ca>.

 # Licensing